robin-raymond/zax.io/casting.md

 // The overflow will be ignored during the conversion and the
 // overflow value is truncated
-StringOverflowIsIgnored := wideString cast String
+StringOverflowIsIgnored := wideString unsafe as String

 // The wide string is convertible safely into a utf8 string as an no overflow
 // is possible